aunduthi/Projects/README.md

 - Voltage-divider circuit for resistance measurement
 - Rotating electrical contact for maintaining conductivity during rotation
-- Custom mechanical components designed in Fusion 360 and manufactured using 3D printing and aluminum extrusion
+- Custom mechanical components designed in Fusion 360 and manufactured using 3D printing

 ## Resistance Measurement

 The Arduino does not measure resistance directly.

 The conductive thread and a known resistor form a voltage divider.
-The Arduino measures the voltage at the junction using analog input A0.
+The Arduino measures the voltage at the junction using analog input.

 As the resistance of the conductive thread changes, the measured voltage also changes.
 The resistance is then calculated using the voltage-divider equation: